How do Chelsea stop 'best team in world' Barcelona?

 Unfortunately for Giraldez, they lost their final two games of their European campaign - 2-0 against Wolfsburg in a semi-final tie they won 5-3 on aggregate, before, in the final, succumbing 3-1 to Lyon to relinquish their crown.

-World-record signing Keira Walsh and fellow Manchester City export Lucy Bronze have helped the Liga F holders soar 13 points clear this season with a perfect league record, conceding five goals in 25 games
+World-record signing Keira Walsh and fellow Manchester City export Lucy Bronze have helped the Liga F holders soar 13 points clear this season with a perfect league record, conceding five goals in 25 games.

 How do you beat this Barca side?